kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 The example also checked to see if `ActiveXObject` was attached to the browser via the `window` object.
 If it was, then `xhr` will directly reference a new instance of `ActiveXObject` when it performed AJAX tasks.

-Developers later realized that `window.ActiveXObject` was used differently across the older versions of IE. They also realized that that some browsers heavily in use at the time didn't support XHR at all.
+Developers later realized that `window.ActiveXObject` was used differently across the older versions of IE. They also realized that some browsers heavily in use at the time didn't support XHR at all.

-As a result, they built slightly different feature detection code:
+As a result, they updated the feature detection code:
 {% prism javascript %}
 // Feature-detect XMLHttpRequest implementation
 // More robust detecting of ActiveX